+Exclusions: Unavailable to students with credit for MBAD636.
 This course focuses on developing effective marketing strategies that can serve as blueprint for marketing programs that build long-term success for the organization.
 Students learn basic branding principles and examine the branding strategies organizations employ to enhance positioning and deliver high levels of satisfaction to targeted customers and clients, sustain a competitive advantage and improve market performance and financial performance.
 Learners will be able to conduct market and industry analyses, develop a competitive position and explain the meaningful competitive advantage of a firm.
 Learners will be able to formulate and assess marketing strategies and tactics that have value for the firm, customers, clients, partners and society at large.
 Issues of ethics, social responsibility, customer satisfaction and credibility arise throughout the course in readings, lectures, case studies and projects.
 The pre-assigned readings are supplemented by news coverage of current events.
 Case studies explore the benefits and risks of valuing socially focused brands.
+MBAC6233 Contemporary Issues: Change Management and Governance Credits: 3 Prerequisites: MBAC5105.

+Exclusions: Unavailable to students with credit for MBAD640.

-MBAC6233 Contemporary Issues: Change Management and Governance the private, public and non-profit sectors has increased dramatically as a result of new enabling technologies and the need to respond to changing national and global political and market operating environments.
+Change management and governance are two organizational issues that dominate managerial, board and regulatory time and resources because of their high degree of both risk and opportunity.
+The pace of change affecting organizations in the private, public and non-profit sectors has increased dramatically as a result of new enabling technologies and the need to respond to changing national and global political and market operating environments.
 This course provides the student with a theoretical underpinning for both cross-cutting issues, while also focusing on practical applications of that theory to real-life situations in all three economic sectors.

+MBAC6801 Applied Research Project

+Credits: 3

+Prerequisites: MBAC6121.